cpeditor/cpeditor.github.io/content/docs/installation/install-from-binaries/_index.md

 Download the `.dmg` file in the assets and install it.

 You may need to click "Yes" to access Filesystem several times.
 Apple may report that this application does not come from a recognized developer and prevent you from launching the app.
-Please add an exception to CP Editor from `Settings -> Security -> General`, and allow CP Editor to `run anyways`
+Please add an exception to CP Editor from `System Preferences -> Security & Privacy -> General`, and allow CP Editor to `run anyways`